-But, you haven’t reached the appointment yet.
-Which leads us to step #2…
+But you haven’t reached the appointment yet.
+So this leads us to step #2…

 2. Set a reminder for the day of the appointment.

-Set a reminder (preferably several) for the day and time of the appointment as soon as you get it.
+Could you set a reminder (preferably several) for the day and time of the appointment as soon as you get it?

 Go ahead and add alarms and timers on your phone or watch.
-Set them a week before, the day before and one hour before the actual appointment.
-Even better try using a unique alarm sound only for appointment reminding purposes.
+Set them a week before, the day before, and one hour before the appointment.
+Even better, you can only use a unique alarm sound for appointment reminders.
 And if you want to increase your chances of making the appointment to 75 percent, use the vibration alarm.
 You’ll thank me later!

 So far, you’ve made the appointment.
 You recorded it.
 You set alarms to remind yourself.